Policy for Semester and Academic Year Study Abroad

 - If a student does not meet the GPA requirement, they may submit a petition to request a waiver.
-This is only an option if a study abroad experience is a required component of the academic major.
-As of Fall 2014, only the Department of Global Studies has such a curricular requirement.
+This is only an option if a study abroad experience is a required component of the academic major, such as Global Studies.

 - Petitions will be reviewed by the Dean of Global Education.